ow-mods/owml/Readme.md

-# Outer Wilds Mod Loader (OWML)
+# Outer Wilds Mod Loader

-## Install:

-1. Check that the path to the game is correct in OWML.Config.json.
-The default is "C:/Program Files (x86)/Outer Wilds".
-2. Run OWML.Launcher.exe.
+OWML makes mod developent for Outer Wilds (hopefully!) much easier, and makes us able to use many mods simultaneously.
+Hopefully this will encourage many people to make mods for this amazing game.

 ## How it works

 The launcher does this:
-1. Copy some files from the game which is needed by OWML:
+1. Copies some files from the game which is needed by OWML: Assembly-CSharp.dll and UnityEngine.CoreModule.dll.
-   * Assembly-CSharp.dll
-   * UnityEngine.CoreModule.dll
-2. Patch the game file \Managed\Assembly-CSharp.dll usind dnpatch to make the game call the mod loader when it starts.
+2. Patches the game file \Managed\Assembly-CSharp.dll usind dnpatch to make the game call the mod loader when it starts.
-3. Copy OWML files to the game folder, used by the mod loader.
+3. Copies OWML files to the game folder, used by the mod loader.
-3. Start the game.
+3. Starts the game.

 The mod loader does this:
-1. Get all mods from the Mods folder
+1. Gets all mods from the Mods folder
-2. Create a mod helper object with useful events, etc.
+2. Creates a mod helper with useful events, etc.
 3. For each mod found in Mods:
-   1. Create a new Unity game object
+   1. Creates a new Unity game object
-   2. Add the mod behaviour to the game object.
+   2. Adds the mod behaviour to the game object.
-   3. Initialize the mod bevaiour with the mod helper.
+   3. Initializes the mod behaviour with the mod helper.

+## Compatibility

+* Tested with Outer Wilds 1.0.0, 1.0.2 and 1.0.3.
+* Currently Windows only.

 ## For players

+1. Check that the path to the game is correct in OWML.Config.json.
+The default is "C:/Program Files (x86)/Outer Wilds".
-Download mods and put them in the Mods folder.
+2. Download mods and put them in the Mods folder.
 Make sure each mod has its own folder in Mods.
+3. Run OWML.Launcher.exe as administrator.

 ## For modders